I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Finally, I like to sign the back of my cards with my initials and number each one in the order that they are made.
 I thought about numbering the themed cards separately from each other so that it was clear that they were their own set, but this would have taken some cataloging and recording which would have been too convoluted.
 It’s much easier to keep track of how many cards I’ve done all together than to worry about numbering each card in the set correctly.

-Because artist trading cards are not as well known outside of the artist trading card community, it’s fun to give away cards to those who aren’t familiar with them, hopefully inspiring them to start their own collection with this spontaneous present.
-I plan to give mine away by placing them in my Little Free Library for patrons to take and encourage them to replace the ones they take with those that they create.
-It’s also a good place to give away the book marks that I made with the leftover paper strips.
-I hope this inspires you to make your own artist trading cards and swap them with those in your area or online.
-It’s good practice for artists and a great way to share art in a completely recreational way.
+Because artist trading cards are not as well known outside of the ATC community, it’s fun to give away cards to those who aren’t familiar with them, hopefully inspiring them to start their own collection with this spontaneous present.
+I like to place mine in my Little Free Library for patrons to take and encourage them to replace the ones they take with those that they create.
+I also put them inside holiday and birthday cards, especially for kids.

 © 2018 Laura Smith